slava-basko/container/README.md

 ```
 You need to use `Container::getByTag()` method to retrieve services by tags.

-This separate method exists on purpose since regular `get` from the container should return either a specific service
+This separate method exists since regular `get` should return a specific service or throw a `NotFoundException`
-or a `NotFoundException` exception.
-There should not be a service or an array of services.
-Only one type should be
+exception.
+There should not be a service or an array of services, mixed types.
+Only one type should be returned.
-returned.

 ### Shared Instances
 Use `Container::share()` wrapper or `Container::addShared()` method to create a shareable service.